happyRip/Rolls/README.md

 - move `rolls.sh` and `tote.sh` to `/bin` or `$HOME/.local/bin` and remove extention from the scripts on **both machines**
     - add `$HOME/.local/bin` to `PATH` if needed
-    - remember to be logged in as `pi` user
     - `tote.sh` is only needed on `Alpha`

 - setup `cron` job on **Alpha** to create `magic_numbers` file in `/tmp` folder periodically